the-elsebeneath/the-elsebeneath.github.io/src/content/home/-index.md

   Some were written for my son.
   All were written to be shared.

+  These are living drafts of lyrical fables.
+Best read slowly (or aloud).
+I revise in public.
+If you prefer straighter prose, start with “Kippen” or “Village.”

 buttons:
   - label: I'm a Kid
     link: /books